jahangir842/docker-notes/volumes-named-vs-bind.md

 ### Named Volume vs Bind Volume

+The difference between in Docker volume syntax lies in the type of volume being used and its implications:

-The difference between
+Find the difference between following two types:
 ```
 ./redmine_data:/usr/src/redmine/files
 and
 redmine_data:/usr/src/redmine/files
 ```
-in Docker volume syntax lies in the type of volume being used and its implications:

 1. **`./redmine_data:/usr/src/redmine/files`**: This is a **bind mount**.
 2. **`redmine_data:/usr/src/redmine/files`**: This is a **named volume**.